Connect with a certified trainer for free

 What causes De Quervain’s Tenosynovitis?

-De Quervain’s tenosynovitis is thought to be caused by chronic, repetitive use of the wrist and thumb.
+De Quervain’s tenosynovitis is thought to be caused by chronic, repetitive motion injury involving the wrist and thumb.
 It is most common in these sports:

 • Golf